About Hurshtown Reservoir

 Hurshtown Reservoir may be the best fishing spot in Allen County.
 It also features a 2.75 mile walking path, areas for picnics and outdoor volleyball and row boat rentals.
-For more information and fees, call Tony Acosta at 427-6008 or Hurshtown Reservoir at 627-3390.
+For more information and fees call Kellie at 260.427.6005 or Hurshtown, during the season, at 627-3390.

 Walk-in/Bike-in $0.50/per person